Skip to main content

 Basic Product Information

 Give your product a name and select the type of device to be developed.
-If you need to make changes to the product name or device type down the road, you can edit the product’s information from the Products page.
+You can update this later if you need to make changes to the product name or device type down the road, look for 'Configure Product' under the '...' in the top-right corner.

-Click Continue to advance to the next step.
+Click 'Next' to advance to the next step.

 Configure Requirements

-Design Controls supports up to three levels of requirements in alignment with the standard V-model for product development.
+Design Controls supports up to four levels of requirements in alignment with the standard V-model for product development.
 The defaults are listed in the table below, but can be customized as needed.

 Level 1